Electric Charge, Fields, and Forces: Key Concepts

 - Step 1: The first object, because it has charge q, sets up an electric field E in the space around that object.

-- Step 2: The second object, because it has charge q0, experiences a force F0 from that electric field .
+- Step 2: The second object, because it has charge q0, experiences a force F0 from that electric field.

 What is an electric field in simple terms?

+An electric field (E) represents the force experienced by a unit charge in space.
 An electric field is a region around an electric charge or collection of charges where a force can be exerted on other charged objects.
 It describes the influence or effect that the charge has on its surroundings, causing electrically charged particles to experience a force when placed in the field.

 We define the electric field (E) at any point to be the electric force per charge F0/q0 on a test charge q0 placed at that point: E is in N/C Thus vector equations are